fbmrk/iotjs/docs/devs/IoT.js-Module-Generator.md

 cpp_lib.foo(42);
 ```

 **NOTE**: There are cases when you can't decide on the API side what is the real type of a JavaScript value.
-For example there are two overload of a C++ function:
+For example there are two overloads of a C++ function:

 `void f(int);`

 `void f(double);`

-In the binding layer you can check that the parameter is a number or not, but you don't know it is an integer or a floating point number, so it isn't clear what overload you should call.
+In the binding layer you can check that the parameter is a number or not, but you don't know it is an integer or a floating point number, so it isn't clear which overload you should call.
 The generator's solution for the problem is using suffixes.
 If you generate the binding layer for the example code above you will get a message like that:
 ```
 WARN: The following overload of f has been renamed to f_0 : void f ( int )